terminusgps/python-terminusgps/docs/source/authorizenet/index.rst

 Authorizenet
 ============

-The :py:mod:`terminusgps.authorizenet` package provides convenient functions for interacting with the Authorizenet API in a Pythonic interface.
+The :py:mod:`terminusgps.authorizenet` package provides a Pythonic interface for interacting with the Authorizenet API.

 Most `Authorizenet API endpoints <https://developer.authorize.net/api/reference/index.html>`_ are represented as plain Python functions.

-These functions return a constructed Authorizenet API request contract and its corresponding controller to execute it with.

 .. attention:: :py:mod:`terminusgps.authorizenet` requires the following settings to be present in your Django project's ``settings.py`` module.